V-Sekai/manuals/decisions/20240824-ffmpeg-wav-mic-speaker-play.md

 ## The Downsides

-- **Complex Setup**: Requires knowledge of Linux audio systems and command-line tools.
+- **Complex Setup**: Requires knowledge of audio systems and command-line tools.
 - **Potential Compatibility Issues**: May not work seamlessly across all hardware configurations.

 ## The Road Not Taken